Fun Things to Do in Sharjah and Best Places to Visit

 If you like to have a hotel with a pool and beach access, you can book a room at the Radisson Blu.

 If you are on a budget, you could book a room at Ryan Corniche Hotel Sharjah.
 This 2-star hotel is probably way better than most 3-star hotels, though it is located at the end of the waterfront, which makes getting around a bit more difficult (but there is a little park just in front of it, so perfect if you are with kids).

-Best Places to Visit in Sharjah and Best Things to do
+Most Beautiful Places to Visit in Sharjah and Best Things to Do

 1) Admire the Architecture of Central Souk or Blue Souk

 I suggest starting your first day, in the Central Souk of Sharjah around 10 am.

 Shopping in Sharjah is different than shopping in Dubai or Abu Dhabi.
 While you have huge malls in these two cities (and some in Sharjah as well), the most prominent shopping mall, the Blue Souk, is completely different.

 It is cute, with an incredibly beautiful design.
 If you look closely at the picture below you will probably notice it is in the shape of a train – another quite unique thing about it.